 - Developed a basic working knowledge of systems-centered theory, methods and techniques

 Training at the Foundation level includes:

-- Experiential practice: Membership in an ongoing Foundation Group to develop the capacity to attune and to contribute to the development of an SCT group by subgrouping.
+- Experiential learning: Membership in an ongoing Foundation Group to develop the capacity to attune and to contribute to the development of an SCT group by subgrouping.
 Developing a systems-centered rather than a person-centered perspective of group dynamics.

 The Big Picture

 Remember, movement through training levels is based on meeting the basic criteria and outcome goals of each level of training.
 “Readiness” to take the next steps is determined by self-assessment and consultation with trainers, mentors and peers to see where one has met the goals and where one needs more work.
-Moving through any training pathway in SCT is paced by each individual's time, energy and resources, and by development of skills appropriate to each training level.
+Moving through any training pathway in SCT is paced by each individual's time, energy and resources, and by development of competencies appropriate to each training level.

 Foundation Level Training Opportunities